opensearch-project/data-prepper/data-prepper-plugins/elasticsearch/README.md

 - `aws_region`: A String represents the region of Amazon Elasticsearch Service domain, e.g. us-west-2.
 Only applies to Amazon Elasticsearch Service.
 Defaults to `us-east-1`.

-- `aws_sts_role`: A IAM role which the sink plugin will assume to sign request to Amazon Elasticsearch.
+- `aws_sts_role_arn`: A IAM role arn which the sink plugin will assume to sign request to Amazon Elasticsearch.
 If not provided the plugin will use the default credentials.

 - `insecure`: A boolean flag to turn off SSL certificate verification.
 If set to true, CA certificate verification will be turned off and insecure HTTP requests will be sent.
 Default to `false`.